railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

 .. figure::  images/service_project_gantt.png
    :align: center

-   *Gantt plan, calculated for earliest delivery.*
+   *Gantt plan, calculated for earliest delivery*

 You can set an attendance grid (or the timesheets) in the project file.
 If you don't specify anything, Open ERP assumes by default that you work 8 hours a day from Monday to Sunday.
 Once a